Why a Customer Loyalty Program Drives More Sales

 The Gap has an interesting cashback program that rewards customers with their own in-store “currency” called Gap Cash, which works just like a points system but can be used as cash for future purchases.

-• Freebie system
+Freebie system

-Sometimes a customer loyalty program is simple at its core: for every purchase a customer makes, you give them a freebie they couldn’t otherwise get if they shopped for the same thing somewhere else.
+Sometimes, a customer loyalty program is simple at its core: for every purchase a customer makes, you give them a freebie they couldn’t otherwise get if they shopped for the same thing somewhere else.

-• Charity system
+Charity system

-Not all customer loyalty comes from getting free gifts and perks.
 Some customers might be encouraged to support your company if they knew that their purchases or loyalty went to a good cause they also support.

 Charity System